reisir/tools/pages/04.vegas-pro/masking/default.md

 Selecting the Anchor Creation Tool [i=vppen/] and dragging around one of your anchor points will create a tangeant, *i.e.* turning any straight line linking your Anchor Points into a curve.

+If your object has a complicated shape, masking it will be tedious and will be a matter of time.

 [divider/]